OpenZeppelin/compound-assets-listing/Process.md

 ## 2. Community check:

-- Community handles back and forth to review that the info provided is correct and complete where required.
+- Community member(s) handles back and forth to review that the info provided is correct and complete where required.

 ## 3. [WIP] Risk analysis:

-- The community check output is a scoring mechanism that assign a score to the proposed asset.
+- The community checks the market risks of the asset based on available data, potentially using a scoring system that would need to be created.

-- Gauntlet might conduct economic risk simulations to determine whether the token should be enabled as collateral, and if so, specify its risk parameterizations dependent on market conditions and ecosystem dynamics.
+- Gauntlet is currently working on a risk assessment framework to be used at this stage as well.

 ## 4. Tooling and simulations:

-- Community run eth-saddle or any tool to check if the implemented contract matches the base implementation with the expected parameters.
+- Community member(s) run eth-saddle or any tool to check if the implemented contract matches the base implementation with the expected parameters.

-- Community execute available test suite and simulations.
+- Community member(s) execute available test suite and simulations.

 ## 5. Contracts deploy: